- This post contains affiliate links. Read more here.

 To be honest, I’ve never enjoyed brushing my pets’ teeth, mostly because they don’t enjoy it much, either.
-Putting my best foot forward, and following my vet’s advice, I’m training Rudy to accept a toothbrush and some meaty flavor toothpaste.
+Putting my best foot forward, and following my vet’s advice, I’ve worked with Rudy to accept a toothbrush and some meaty flavor toothpaste.
 Will dental chews help in my quest to provide better dental hygiene—and have a fresh-mouthed pup?

 How Do Dental Chews Work?

-Some dental chews also contain anti-plaque compounds or enzymes.
+Some chews also contain anti-plaque compounds or enzymes for better dental hygiene.
 These active ingredients reduce plaque in one of two ways.
 The anti-plaque compound delmopinol makes plaque less sticky, reducing the ability of plaque cells to attach to the tooth surface.
 Enzyme cleaners are believed to degrade plaque cells in other ways before plaque binds to the tooth surface.

 No. Dental chews vary in ingredients and flavors, and some are harder or chewier than others.
 Dental chews also vary in how well they remove plaque and tartar.
-A quick Internet search reveals a few dozen dental treats available online.
+A quick internet search reveals quite a few treats that claim to improve dog dental hygiene.
 How to choose the right one?

-Dog toothpaste must meet a similar requirement: they must reduce plaque buildup by 15% without the help of a brush or other device that mechanically removes plaque.
-In other words, VOHC approved toothpaste can be smeared on teeth without brushing.
+Dog toothpastes must meet a similar requirement: They must reduce plaque buildup by 15% without the help of a brush or other device that mechanically removes plaque.
+In other words, VOHC-approved toothpaste can be smeared on teeth without brushing.
 Using the product with a brush will improve the results.

-So, Are Dental Treats as Good as Brushing?
+So, Are Dental Treats as Good as Brushing for Dog Dental Hygiene?

 Almost, according to VOHC.
-Dental treats reduce tartar and plaque by 15–20%.
-Tooth brushing with an approved toothpaste and brush can reduce tartar and plaque by as much as 25–30% if done frequently (2-3 times/week) and thoroughly.
+Dog dental treats reduce tartar and plaque by 15–20%.
+Tooth brushing with an approved toothpaste and brush can reduce tartar and plaque by as much as 25–30% if done frequently (two to three times a week) and thoroughly.

-Buy the Right Size Treat for Your Dog
+Buy the Right Size Dental Treat for Your Dog

 Dental treats come in multiple sizes.
 I like to give my 12-pound puppy a big dental chew because it lasts a long time.
 But large dogs should not be given small treats, because swallowing them unchewed can cause intestinal problems.

 The tasty dental treats listed below have earned the VOHC Seal of Approval.
-The complete list of approved products in available on the Veterinary Oral Health Council website.
+The complete list of approved products is available on the Veterinary Oral Health Council website.

-I love the playful shapes that Whimzees offers, including hedgehogs, alligators, and more.
-These treats have always been a favorite of my dogs for an after-vet indulgence.Shop Now
+I love the playful shapes that Whimzees dental hygiene treats come in, including hedgehogs, alligators, and more.
+These treats have always been a favorite of my dogs for an after-vet indulgence.Shop on Chewy

-Greenies are familiar as one of the first dental treats on the market.
-There are now many flavors of Greenies, including Pumpkin Spice, and formulas that include breath freshening enhancements and grain-free recipes.Shop Now
+Greenies are familiar as one of the first dog dental treats on the market.
+There are now many flavors available, including pumpkin spice, and formulas that include breath freshening enhancements and grain-free recipes.Shop on Chewy

-Checkups are popular dental treats that boast a 25% reduction in plaque and a 62% reduction in tartar.
-These treats use the dog’s own chewing power to scrape clean the surface of teeth.Shop Now
+Checkups are popular treats for oral hygiene that boast a 25% reduction in plaque and a 62% reduction in tartar.
+These dental chews use the dog’s own chewing power to scrape clean the surface of teeth.Find on Amazon

-These vegan dental chews are durable tooth-scrapers composed of cornstarch with tasty flavors mixed in for an excellent oral hygiene option.Shop on Chewy
+These vegan dog dental chews are durable tooth-scrapers composed of cornstarch with tasty flavors mixed in for an excellent oral hygiene option.Shop on Chewy

-Milk-Bone Brushing Chews earned the VOHC Seal of Approval by doing exactly what they say: cleaning plaque off teeth and keeping breath smelling better in the process.Shop Now
+These dental hygiene chews earned the VOHC Seal of Approval by doing exactly what they say: cleaning plaque off teeth and keeping your dog’s breath smelling better in the process.Shop on Chewy

-OraVet Dental Hygiene Chews are advertised as the only dog chews that contain Delmopinol technology.
-Sounds fancy, but what it is?
-Delmopinol is a compound that prevents plaque from attaching to the surface of teeth and to binding together with other plaque particles to form tartar.
+OraVet Dental Hygiene Chews are advertised as the only dog chews that contain delmopinol, a compound that prevents plaque from attaching to the surface of teeth and from binding together with other plaque particles to form tartar.
 It’s used in some mouthwashes for people, too.
-These are a great option for your dog’s dental hygiene, but remember that when you add a new ingredient to your dog’s diet, it’s a good idea to keep a close watch on how their belly responds.Shop Now
+These are a great option for your dog’s dental hygiene, but remember that when you add a new ingredient to your pup’s diet, it’s a good idea to keep a close watch on how their belly responds.Shop on Chewy

-DentaLife chews combine a dense, chewy structure with natural ingredients like honey to improve dogs’ breath while cleaning teeth.Shop Now
+DentaLife chews combine a dense, chewy structure with natural ingredients like honey and spirulina to improve dogs’ breath while cleaning their teeth.Shop on Chewy